untoldengine/UntoldEngine/website/versioned_docs/version-0.4.0/Import-Export/importingassetseditor.md

 │       ├── Wood_Roughness.png
 │       └── Wood_Metalness.png
 │
-└── Models/                     # **One folder per model** with .usdc + textures/
+└── Models/                     # **One folder per model** with .usdz
     ├── tree/
-    │   ├── tree.usdc
-    │   └── textures/
-    │       ├── Tree_BaseColor.png
-    │       ├── Tree_Normal.png
+    │   ├── tree.usdz
-    │       └── Tree_Roughness.png
+    │
     └── character/
-        ├── character.usdc
-        └── textures/
-            ├── Character_BaseColor.png
-            ├── Character_Normal.png
+        ├── character.usdz
-            └── Character_Roughness.png

 ```

-**Why a dedicated folder per model?**

-It keeps the .usdc and its textures/ together, making references predictable and reducing broken links during import/export.

 ### Key Points

 - Animations: Place each animation .usdc in its own folder for clarity.
 - HDR: Keep environment maps together for easy IBL (Image-Based Lighting) setup.
 - Materials: Each material gets its own folder with all required textures.
-- Models: Each model gets its own folder with a .usdc file and a textures/ subfolder containing its textures.
+- Models: Each model gets its own folder with a .usdz file.

 For reference, download the [Demo Game Assets v1.0](https://github.com/untoldengine/UntoldEngine-Assets/releases/tag/v1)